Przemysław Trytko

-Przemysław Trytko (born 28 August 1987) is a Polish professional footballer who plays as a forward for IV liga club Piast Strzelce Opolskie.
+Przemysław Trytko (born 26 August 1987) is a Polish former professional footballer who played as a forward.

 Career

 Club

 Trytko was born in Opole.
 After spending three years with Gwarek Zabrze, he joined German club FC Energie Cottbus in 2006 at the age of 19.
 Two years later, he joined Ekstraklasa side Arka Gdynia on a two-year loan.
 In the summer of 2010 he signed a three-year contract with Jagiellonia Białystok.

 In February 2011, he was loaned to Polonia Bytom on a half-year deal.

 On 8 August 2012, Trytko joined German Regionalliga Nordost side FC Carl Zeiss Jena on a season-long loan deal, which was made permanent in January 2013.
 He returned to Poland in July 2013 to sign for Korona Kielce.

 In February 2016, Trytko signed for Kazakhstan Premier League side FC Atyrau.